This post may contain affiliate links. Please read our disclosure policy.

 This juicy BBQ shrimp recipe is very easy and simple to make.
-It makes for a quick and easy addition to your dinner table, and perfect to add over salads, tacos.
+It makes for a quick addition to your dinner table, and is perfect to add over salads or tacos.
 Takes just 15 minutes to get these ready to go.

 top view bbq shrimp with a side of celery

-• Versatile: You can serve up this BBQ shrimp over salads, use them with tacos, serve over pasta or rice.
+• Versatile: You can serve it over salads, use it with tacos, serve over pasta or rice.

 top view bbq shrimp with celery sticks on the side